maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

 \subsubsection{Discrimination analysis}

-Discrimination (or classification) analysis, that search by groups of few genes that can distinguish between different sample types was implemented in our package into \code{classifyLDA}, \code{classifySVM} and \code{classifyKNN} functions, as mentioned before.
-To evaluate the quality of the groups, we use the cross validation method.
+Discrimination (or classification) analysis, that search by groups of few genes that can distinguish between different sample types was implemented in our package into \texttt{classifyLDA}, \texttt{classifySVM} and \texttt{classifyKNN} functions, as mentioned before.
+To evaluate grouping quality it is possible to use cross validation method.

-It is possible to search exhaustively into all genes from the dataset, but this is very time consuming.
-So, we added the possibility to search for classifiers in gene groups or networks.
-To search by trios of genes that classify the two types ({\em Col} and {\em Sq}) using the Fisher's method, for the sixth (cell cycle arrest, gene ontology code GO0007050) gene group (into \code{GeneGrps} slot from \code{gastro.summ} object) we use the following command.
+It is also possible to search exhaustively into all genes available in the dataset, but this is very time consuming.
+To overcome this limitation, we added the possibility to search for classifiers exhaustively inside gene groups or networks.
+To search by trios of genes that classify two types (\textit{Col} and \textit{Sq}, for example) using Fisher's method, for the sixth (cell cycle arrest, gene ontology code GO0007050) gene group (into \texttt{GeneGrps} slot from \texttt{gastro.summ} object) use the following command.

-To visualize or save tables (HTML or CSV) for the classifiers it is possible to use the two commands below.
-But pay attention that \code{plot} only works for pairs or trios classifiers.
-For trios, it will do a 3-dimensional plot using \pkg{rgl} package.
+To visualize or save tables (HTML or CSV) for the resulting classifiers it is possible to use both commands below.
+But pay attention that \texttt{plot} only works for pairs or trios of classifiers.
+For trios, it will do an interactive 3-dimensional plot using \texttt{rgl} package.

-As mentioned into before, exhaustive search is very time consuming for large gene sets and so we implemented the search and choose empiric method (\code{classifyLDAsc}, \code{classifySVMsc} and \code{classifyKNNsc}), that can be used in the same way as the exhaustive ones.
+As mentioned before, exhaustive search is very time consuming for large gene sets and so we implemented the search and choose empiric method (\texttt{classifyLDAsc}, \texttt{classifySVMsc} and \texttt{classifyKNNsc}), that can be used the same way as exhaustive search.